mikrono/tModLoaderWiki_kr_ko/Useful-Vanilla-Fields.md

 * manaCost; float (%)

 Lower the value to lower the mana cost of spells.
 You can augment it too to make them cost more mana.

+* manaRegen; int

+Increases the amount of mana the player regenerates.

+* manaRegenBonus; int

+Increases the speed at which the player regenerates mana.

 * maxMinions; int